cloudrave/climbing-checklists/README.md

 - [ ] 1
 - [ ] 2
-    - [ ] Verified.
+    - [ ] Verified by partner.
 - [ ] 3

 Some things to know about checklists:

 - Order matters.
-- Some items should be cross-verified by the climbing partner, as indicated by the sub-item "Verified" for the second item on this checklist.
+- Some items should be cross-verified by the climbing partner, as indicated by the sub-item "Verified by partner" for the second item on this checklist.

 # The Checklists